jbrisbin/spark-riak-connector/docs/using-connector.md

 #### Creating A Stream

 You can create any of the available Spark streams or customize your own streams.
-Please see following [paragraph](http://spark.apache.org/docs/latest/streaming-programming-guide.html#basic-sources) from Spark documentation for more details.
+Please see [this section](http://spark.apache.org/docs/latest/streaming-programming-guide.html#basic-sources) from the Spark documentation for more details.

 #### Enable Spark Streaming With Riak